MiniSQL2021/minisql/README.md

 - `include` folder contains header files of all modules.
 These header files are meant to be shared across modules.
 - `src` folder contains source files of modules.
 Each module is placed in a subfolder and targets a library, with its own `CMakeLists.txt`.
-- `app` folder contains source files of main executable and the `API` module.
+- `app` folder contains source files of main executable.
 - `test` folder contains source files of tests.
 - `cmake` folder contains CMake config for building external packages.
 - `script` folder contains utility scripts.